Lancashire Cricket set for a brand new ground in South Ribble after councillors give plans the go-ahead

-Lancashire Cricket set for a brand new ground in South Ribble after councillors agree ambitous plans - but the government will get the final say
+Lancashire Cricket set for a brand new ground in South Ribble after councillors agree ambitious plans - but the government will get the final say

 A huge new cricket facility that will bring some of the sport’s most high-profile matches to Central Lancashire has been given the go-ahead by councillors.